 In 2001 Alex moved to Innovate Trust as CEO of a charity which provides a range of services to people with disabilities.
 Whilst there, he founded Social Firms Wales, became a Trustee of Social Firms UK and co-founded ‘Pan‑disability Wales’, a partnership of leading disability charities in Wales.
 He devised and implemented the Charity’s first 5 year Strategic Business Plan in its 35 year history and increased turnover from £1.7m to over £3.5m, and payroll to 130 permanent staff.

 Alex left in 2005 to establish himself as a freelance consultant specialising in co‑operatives and social enterprise.
 He is a Fellow of the RSA, and a Member of the Institute of Economic Development, and operates to their Code of Ethics & Professional Conduct.

 He has been an occasional Visiting Lecturer on the Social Economy at both Cardiff University and Cardiff Metropolitan University, and an experienced and committed worker co-operator having founded three worker co-ops and earned his living through them for almost 30 years.

-He was until recently Chair of Cardiff YMCA Housing Association, which runs the largest homeless hostel in Wales, and a Member of Glas Cymru, the not-for-profit organisation that supplies Welsh Water.
+He was until 2019 Chair of Cardiff YMCA Housing Association, which runs the largest homeless hostel in Wales, and a Member of Glas Cymru, the not-for-profit organisation that supplies Welsh Water.
 He stepped down after 17 years on the Board in November 2018.

 Alex was also Chair of Co-operatives and Mutuals Wales (the affiliate of Co-operatives UK in Wales) for 15 years, and of Development Co-operative Ltd, a consortium of the majority of local co-op development bodies in the UK until 2018.